Asia shares look to China for recovery lead, earnings in focus

 “The projected EPS growth in Europe now stands at the lows of the crisis which seems too conservative, and could likely lead to positive surprises over the reporting season,” they wrote in a note.

-The same could be true for the United States where results this week include BofA, Morgan Stanley, Goldman Sachs and Netflix.
+The same could be true for the United States where results from BofA, Morgan Stanley, Goldman Sachs and Netflix are due this week.

 For now, dealers were cautious ahead of U.S. President-elect Joe Biden’s inauguration given the risk of more mob violence, along with doubts about how much of his fiscal stimulus package will pass Republican opposition in Congress.